MR1C10/leetcode-challenge/README.md

 **Observation: Check if problem generate is the same what you wish to commit to this repo.
 If not, check title problem in here <a href="https://leetcode.com/api/problems/all/">LINK</a> and catch it in "question id".**

+**I made this program [LeetCode-Exporter](https://github.com/MR1C10/LeetCode-Exporter) that generates an .xlsx file with all the challenges separated by id, title, difficulty and tags**

 ### Directory Structure

 After running the script, a new problem directory will be created following the repository structure pattern: